 We all, as humans, hate the process of change, but at the same time, we love the idea of flexibility.
 This is because we love the freshness in our life.
-We love to play around something that can take different forms for a good number of phases.
+We love to play around with something that can take different forms for a good number of phases.
 The human mind is the best example of variability as it demands stability and fluctuation at the same time.
 Not a single one is accepted as a standalone.
 This is why we need variable fonts.

 In the same way, the concept goes with the design industry.
 It was working on a similar concept and font style since the time existed.
 It was also fine with it, but somewhere demanded change or newness in the existing concept.
-This is the reason to solve this problem, big companies like Apple, Microsoft, Google and Adobe jointly came up with an idea of ‘Variable’ fonts.
+This is the reason to solve this problem, big companies like Apple, Microsoft, Google, and Adobe jointly came up with the idea of ‘Variable’ fonts.
 Variable fonts are single fonts used in multiple dimensions.
 These fonts can be accommodated into a single file for and after multiple uses.
 Within these fonts, the variations are defined explicitly into a single or multiple axis space.

 This helps the designers to try out different axis and come up with the best one suitable for a particular design or branding campaign.
 Also, options are available for selecting single-axes instead of multiple, for instance, only the width of the axes and not the weight of the axes or vice versa.